example42/psick/README.md

     gem install r10k

-To install Fabric you can use the local package providers or pip:
+To install Fabric you can use the local package providers or pip (you might need to install also the ecdsa package):

     pip install fabric
+    pip install ecdsa

 ### Vagrant